 Driving Tips Everyone Should Know - Part 1

-It's been raining.
-As you drive through a patch of puddles, your steering wheel doesn't respond.
-Your car is hydroplaning, a situation in which your tires begin to ride up onto a film of water and lose contact with the road.
+Hydroplaning is a situation in which your tires begin to ride up onto a film of water and lose contact with the road.
+To avoid hydroplaning:

-- Ease your foot off the accelerator.
-This will slow your vehicle down and help you maintain steering control.
+- Ease your foot off the accelerator to slow your vehicle down and help you maintain steering control.